gitlabhq/gitlabhq/README.md

 ### Canonical source

-* The source of GitLab Communinity Edition is [hosted on GitLab Cloud](https://gitlab.com/gitlab-org/gitlab-ce/) and there are mirrors to make [contributing](CONTRIBUTING.md) as easy as possible.
+* The source of GitLab Communinity Edition is [hosted on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/) and there are mirrors to make [contributing](CONTRIBUTING.md) as easy as possible.

 ### Code status